Low-cost rabies vaccines to be offered at Angels for Animals next weekend

-CANFIELD, Ohio (WKBN) – There will be a low-cost rabies vaccination clinic next weekend.
+CANFIELD, Ohio (WYTV) – There will be a low-cost rabies vaccination clinic next weekend.

 People can bring their pets to Angels for Animals at 4750 W. South Range Rd. from 9 a.m. to noon Saturday, Oct.
 24. You do not need to make an appointment.